The Nature Park Now

 The Nature Park is a modern creation dating from the 1980s that transformed a disused mine and unsightly slag heaps into a pleasant countryside amenity of benefit to wildlife and human beings alike.

-Visit the Gallery to see pictures taken over the last ten years and more as the Nature Park has matured.
+Visit the Gallery to see pictures taken over the years as the Nature Park has matured.

 Car parking is available at the Shay Lane entrance with limited parking at the Oakenshaw Viaduct entrance.
 There is no public parking at the Woodyard Cottages / Chevet Terrace entrance.

-Public Transport - Metro buses 194, 195 and 196 pass right by the Shay Lane entrance.
+Public Transport - Metro buses 193, 194, 195 and 196 pass right by the Shay Lane entrance near the Nine Arches Railway Viaduct.
 The nearest railway station is Sandal and Agbrigg.
-The all-weather Sandal Curves footpath connects the station with Oakenshaw Lane not far from the Woodyard Cottages entrance to the park. [see side panel]
+The all-weather Sandal Curves footpath connects the station with Oakenshaw Lane not far from the Woodyard Cottages entrance to the park.

 The Trans Pennine Trail and the National Cycle Route 67 cross the nature park.
 Find out more by clicking the links below.